-List major items of equipment already available for this project and, if appropriate, identify location and pertinent capabilities.
+List equipment already available for this project and, if appropriate, identify location and pertinent capabilities.
 Provide the Equipment information as an appendix to your project narrative.

-Do not attach a separate file.
-This appendix will not count in the project narrative page limitation.
+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.